ninbura/pokemon-on-the-analogue-pocket/readme.md

 - [shiny hunting eggs in gen 2](https://www.youtube.com/watch?v=Nywbm5ZZZvQ&t)

 ### Why can't most flash carts interface with specialized nintendo hardware/software (game pak, pal park, etc)?
-because most flash carts launch to a menu in-which you first have to select a rom to interact with it. the BennVenn only ever has one game flashed at time. likewise, the Omega DEhas the option (mode b) to run a single game standalone. this allows these carts to interface with specialized nintendo hardware/software, as they are viewed as single authentic game by the receiving hardware.
+because most flash carts launch to a menu in-which you first have to select a rom to interact with it. the BennVenn only ever has one game flashed at time. likewise, the Omega DEhas the option (Mode B) to run a single game standalone. this allows these carts to interface with specialized nintendo hardware/software, as they are viewed as single authentic game by the receiving hardware.

 ### Why can't most flash carts utilize the analogue pocket's sleep functionality?
 similarly to my previous answer, only carts that offer a standalone game mode can utilize the analogue pocket's sleep functionality. this is because this sleep functionality is really a save state *for a specific game* in disguise. when you sleep your analogue pocket a save state is stored, when you wake your analogue pocket it attempts to load that save state. if you're using a flash cart that loads to a menu before it can load a specific game, it's impossible to load a state for a specific game before it is manually selected.